mileszs/blueprint-project/README.md

 Aside from the tradeoffs I already mentioned, I think `AssessmentSection.jsx` could use some refactoring.
 It's doing too much, I think.
 I believe my rustiness with React has likely lead to me writing some of my components in either an old-school way or in a way that shows I've written more Ruby over the past two years than I have React.
 I would want to work with a teammate who is well-versed in the latest React conventions to make sure my style is inline with best practices.

 I would want to convert it to TypeScript.
 Of course. :-)

-I would like to ensure I can get environment variables during the JS build process for use especially to determine the `baseUrl` based on environment.
-Hard-coding the URL makes me gag.

 On the back-end, nothing is being saved to the database at the moment.
 Not a requirement, but is strange.